pranavbharadwaj007/pranavbharadwaj007/README.md

 - 🌱 I’m currently learning: Full Stack dev
 - 👯 I’m looking to collaborate on: Open source and hackothon projects 🤝
 - 💬 Let's talk about: Science🔭 Programming📚 Tech💻
-- 📫 How to reach me: https://www.linkedin.com/in/pranavbharadwaj007/
+- 📫 How to reach me: [Click here](https://www.linkedin.com/in/pranavbharadwaj007/)
 - ⚡ Fun fact: Google it 👀
-- 💡 Have a glimpse of what I do: https://www.youtube.com/channel/UCvKTtKqzxkenjvsjpu7cgKg
+- 💡 Have a glimpse of what I do: [Click here](https://www.youtube.com/channel/UCvKTtKqzxkenjvsjpu7cgKg)

 <div align="center">